The eminent anthropologist Ralph Linton wrote an

 A communal Christmas tree was displayed on Mt.
 Wilson near Pasadena, California in 1909.
 General Grant redwood in Kings Canyon National Park was dedicated as the official Nation's Christmas tree, 1926.

-The Christmas tree is not present to this day in Mediterranean
+The Christmas tree is not present to this day in

 CHRISTMAS TREE LIGHTS